Do you need a special camera for astrophotography?

 50% Moon taken with my Canon DSLR

-The Moon is a very easy and bright target to photograph.
-For a high-quality image we take several photos and stack them but you don’t need many, 10 or 12 is usually enough.
-Your camera needs very good resolution, so only a smartphone with a good camera should be used and your exposure settings need to be adjusted to take the images very quickly because of the brightness of the moon.
-Take a look at this explanation if you wonder what causes the moon to glow so brightly.
+The Moon is an easy and bright target to photograph.2 For a high-quality image we take several photos and stack them, but you don’t need many, 10 or 12 is usually enough.
+Your camera needs good resolution, so only a smartphone with a good camera should be used.
+Exposure settings need to be adjusted to take the images quickly because of the moon’s brightness.

 The settings on your smartphone or DSLR will change according to how much the moon is illuminated.
 I’ve taken great pictures with my Canon 600D!